 Note: Senior travellers may appreciate that the Salmon is 100% cooked through, with not the trace of pink in the centre.
 My Mom would certainly be happy with that.
 However, personally I find it a little overcooked.

 Also, not everything tastes great.
-(I ordered what the waiter recommended: The Crispy Chicken is acceptable, the Salmon is dry and tasteless- some Google reviewers had mentioned this but I thought the Chef had been having an Off Day.
-Apparently not!- the mochi ice cream divine.)
+(I ordered what the waiter recommended: The Crispy Chicken is acceptable (it's fried and hard to make fried food taste bad), the Salmon is dry and tasteless- some Google reviewers had mentioned this but I thought the Chef had been having an Off Day.
+Apparently not!), and the mochi ice cream divine.)

 For a more detailed review of Koma MBS, where Taylor Swift dined twice in 2024, click here.